isomerpages/nlb-mobile-guide/spotlight/stay-curious/_posts/2020-05-27-HIIT-workout-for-kids.md

 ---
 layout: post
-title:  Stay Curious with Your Child - High-intensity Interval Training (HIIT) Workout for Kids
+title:  Stay Curious with Your Child - High-Intensity Interval Training (HIIT) Workout for Kids
 date:   2020-05-27
 permalink: /spotlight/stay-curious/2020-05-27-HIIT-workout-for-kids
 description: Get the whole family moving with this 8-minute HIIT workout.
 Have fun sweating it out!